 The basic income requirements for Medicaid in Arizona are the same as the national health care system’s requirements, which was expanded to 133 percent at or below the federal poverty level in 2012 with the Affordable Care Act Medicaid expansion.
 The income limit for Medicaid in AZ raises by approximately $463 per each additional person in the household.
 If an applicant meets the federal income requirements for Medicaid, then he or she may be qualified to receive health care benefits.
-To learn more about Medicaid income requirements, you can download our comprehensive guide.
+To learn more about Medicaid income requirements, you can download our free guide.

 What are the Medicaid application guidelines in Arizona?

 Arizona Medicaid application guidelines consist of meeting all of the Medicaid eligibility requirements and successfully submitting an application.
 Applicants may submit their AZ Medicaid applications online, in person, by mail or by fax.
 Certain aspects of the candidate’s eligibility must be verified with supplemental documentation in order to successfully complete an application.
 There are many more steps involved in completing an application for Medicaid health insurance.
-In order to receive more detailed information regarding the Medicaid application process, download our complimentary guide today.
+In order to receive more detailed information regarding the Medicaid application process, download our free guide today.